 Treating Hashimoto’s focuses both on managing thyroid function and on managing your immune system.

 #1.
 Anti-TPO Antibodies

-Anti-TPO stands for anti thyroid peroxidase and these are antibodies which are created by your immune system that target a special enzyme found in your thyroid gland.
+Anti-TPO stands for anti-thyroid peroxidase and these are antibodies that are created by your immune system that target a special enzyme found in your thyroid gland.

 Honestly, what you really need to know is that the presence of these antibodies in your bloodstream indicates that your immune system is not functioning properly and are highly suggestive that you have an autoimmune disease.